There's nothing quite like a football Classic -- note the capital "C." Except perhaps the next one.

 When and where

 A grand game deserves a storied venue.
 The State Fair Classic is Oct.
-1 at 4 p.m. at the Cotton Bowl in Fair Park, 3750 Cotton Bowl Circle, Dallas.
+7 at 4 p.m. at the Cotton Bowl in Fair Park, 3750 Cotton Bowl Circle, Dallas.
 Game tickets include entrance to the State Fair and the pre-game concert.
-Tickets cost $28 and can be found at Ticketmaster or locations as diverse as Williams Chicken franchises and Friendship West Baptist Church.
+Tickets cost $28 in advance and $34 on the day of the game.
+Tickets can be purchased via Ticketmaster or locations as diverse as Williams Chicken locations and Friendship West Baptist Church.

 What's in a game?

-Sept.
-30: Pep rally at 6 a.m. at Klyde Warren Park; The Radio One Celebrity Golf Tournament at 8 at Cedar Crest Country Club; and the Prairie View A&M Dallas alumni chapter's Athletics Scholarship and Stadium Gala, hosted by Loni Love, at 6:30 p.m. at the Marriott City Center Hotel.
+Oct.
+6: The Radio One Celebrity Golf Classic at 7:45 a.m. at Cedar Crest Country Club, 1800 Southerland Ave., Dallas.
+Later, the Prairie View A&M Dallas alumni chapter will host its Athletics Scholarship and Stadium Gala at 6:30 p.m. at the Hyatt Regency Dallas.

 Oct.
-1: The Grambling State alumni chapter will hold the Battle of the Bands and Cheerleader Showcase at Lancaster High School on game day at 7:30 a.m.; the pre-game concert will start on the Chevy Main Stage inside the fair grounds at 2 p.m.; the game is at 4 p.m.
+7: The Grambling State alumni chapter will hold the Battle of the Bands and Cheerleader Showcase at Beverly D. Humphrey "Tiger" Stadium at Lancaster High School on game day at 8 a.m.
+There is a second, non-competing showcase at Sprague Stadium at the same time.
+And the pre-game concert featuring Ro James will start on the Chevy Main Stage inside the fair grounds at 2 p.m.

 The bands will battle